-While there are great alternatives, the Fitbit Ace 2 has the features your child needs, and the Fitbit lineup is easily the best around when it comes to fitness trackers. $70 might be a big ask, but it's an investment in your child's fitness habits which will hopefully last a lifetime.
+The Fitbit Ace 2 has the features your child needs, and the Fitbit lineup is easily the best around when it comes to fitness trackers.
+The price tag might be a big ask, but it's an investment in your child's fitness habits which will hopefully last a lifetime.
 Thanks to its hardy build, the tracker itself should last years.
 You can also purchase several different Fitbit Ace 2 bands for the mini fashionista.